 lemon: You'll need the juice of one lemon and another for slices.

-garlic: fresh, minced garlic has the most flavour
+garlic: Fresh, minced garlic has the most flavor.

 crushed red pepper flakes

 paprika: Adds lots of flavor and warm color to the prawns.

 olive oil: extra virgin.
 Tossing the potatoes and asparagus with a little oil adds flavor and prevents them from drying out and sticking to the pan while they're roasting.

 parsley: for garnish.
 Parsley also helps to balance garlic flavors.

 Many of my sheet pan recipes, like Sheet Pan Chicken and Roasted Harvest Vegetables, Thai Chili Sheet Pan Salmon and Maple Walnut Crusted Sheet Pan Halibut use ingredients that cook at the same rate.
 Shrimp cook in no time at all, so I suggest staggering the times you add ingredients to the sheet pan as follows.

 Chop the potatoes, place them in a bowl, and cover them with cold water.
 Let them sit for 20 - 30 minutes to help remove some of the starch.
 This technique helps to produce crispy roasted potatoes.
 Drain and pat dry before tossing with 1 ½ teaspoon of olive oil.

 Start by adding potatoes to a preheated sheet pan.
 Roast until almost fork tender, then flip them over.
 Add asparagus at this point and return the pan to the oven.
 When the spears are almost fork-tender as well, add the marinated prawns.

 A quick flip after three minutes or so, and two or three more minutes in the oven and you'll have a pan full of perfectly cooked and seasoned shrimp and veggies!

 The sheet pan dinner pictured here serves two.
 For a family meal, make two pans and double the recipe.

 👍🏼 Tip: How to choose asparagus